 Taking periodic sips of juice and mentally musing upon her own passing,

-A single, glaring contradiction imbedded within her two-tenet life “philosophy”
+A single, glaring contradiction embedded within her two-tenet life “philosophy” emerged

 And it faced-off with her at the back of her mind:

 How can one justify masturbating chronically, she thought,

 With the premise that you never know when you’re gonna die and at the same time,

 Justify chronically contemplating death with the premise that if one does such a thing

 One can conclusively know for a fact that one will not die,

 Thereby negating premise number one?